-Use the Serial Arm Definition VIs to create a simulated serial robotic arm and define the properties of the links that make up the arm.
+Use the Serial Arm Definition VIs to design and generate a serial robotic arm.
+To design an arm, you define the parameters of the links and joints that make up the arm.

 A serial arm consists of a base, a link or series of links connected at joints, and an end effector.
-The base is the position at the beginning of the first link in a serial arm, and the end effector is the position at the end of the last link in an arm.
+The base is the first link in a serial arm, and the end effector is at the end of the last link in an arm.
 You define the properties of links and joints in an arm to construct the arm.

 |Get Base Transform||Returns a homogenous transform that represents the position of the base of a robotic arm.|

 |Get End Effector Transform||Returns a homogenous transform that represents the position of the end effector of a robotic arm.|